Nebraska Waterfowl Hunts

 Nebraska Waterfowl Hunting Trips

-Hunters whom hunt the Bassett, Nebraska location will fly into Omaha, Nebraska and rent a vehicle where there is lodging in a comfortable house or nearby Bed and Breakfast.
-At the western Nebraska location, hunters will fly into Denver, Colorado and make the three hour journey to Scottsbluff, Nebraska with lodging taking place in this city.
+At this Scottsbluff location, hunters will fly into Denver, Colorado and make the three hour journey to Scottsbluff, Nebraska or take a direct flight into Scottsbluff, with lodging taking place in this city.
 Hunting is done just a short fifteen minutes away.
-Both locations offer the average waterfowl hunter to get a great taste of the central flyway.
+This location along the North Platte River gives the average waterfowl hunter a great taste of the central flyway.
+Hunting is conducted during the month of December.

 Nebraska Hunting License Info